euphoriaj7/LiterateAstroids/README.md

  This game is designed to help students learn to type better by making it fun.
 We have integrated the process of learning to type with a game of astroids.

 Once a player types the correct letter displayed in the astroid, the ship will shoot a laser at the astroid to destroy it.
-(Talk a little bit more about what the game does. i.e. what it takes to win the game)

 [Software Demo Video](http://youtube.link.goes.here)